codenvy/docs/src/main/_docs/integration-guide/integration-workspace-automation.md

 {% include base.html %}

-**Applies To**: Codenvy on-premises installs and codenvy.io hosted accounts.

----
 A Factory is a template used to generate new or open existing workspaces with a URL.
 Factories can be used to create replicas of existing workspaces or to automate the provisioning of staticly or dynamically defined workspaces.

 # Try a Factory